Bixilon/Minosoft/ReadMe.md

 - Rendering
 - Multi protocol support (1.7 - latest)
-- Stable modding API
-- Unsafe modding API
-- Fast performance (incredible start time of 3 - 5 seconds on modern hardware)
-- Free (as far as we consider original minecraft as free) and open source
-- Multi accounting (also multiple account vendors: Offline, Mojang, Microsoft)
-- Multi "sessions" (Connections to a server)
-- Multi threading and asynchronous loading
-- Debugging on protocol layer
-- LAN servers
-- Way more stuff

-- Rendering
-- Multi protocol support (1.7 - latest)
 - Stable modding API + Unstable modding API
 - Bleeding edge performance (incredible start time of 3 - 5 seconds on modern hardware)
 - Free (as far as we consider original minecraft as free) and open source